aliciajcampbell/actitect/README.md

 You can install the package from source with
 ```
-conda create -n actitect python=3.9  # use an venv instead if you dont use conda
+conda create -n actitect python=3.9  # use an venv instead if you dont run conda
 conda activate actitect
 mkdir actitect_experiment
 cd actitect_experiment